moorepants/eme134/content/pages/syllabus.rst

    *Vehicle Dynamics, Stability, and Control*, Dean Karnopp, 2nd Edition, CRC Press.
    ISBN 978-1-4665-6085-7 [`Book Information`_]

+The book is available via the Canvas Bookshelf page.

 The first edition of the book, titled "Vehicle Stability" is likely sufficient but the problem sets will not necessarily match.
 You will find an errata for